kresnasatya/dev.kresna.me/src/posts/react-and-svelte-vibes.md

 - `export let` for passing properties into component.
 In Svelte 5 it turns out to be `$props`.
 - Event listener like `on:click` changed into `onclick` in Svelte 5 which is it's a nature of HTML attribute.

-If you have try React before and now try Svelte 5, you will see that you never missing the home and you get the better home.

-Why?
-Because in Svelte, you just need the the fundamentals of HTML, CSS, and JavaScript.
+If you have try React before and now try Svelte 5, you will feel that how easier it is to built a component or web app just with fundamental of HTML, CSS, and JavaScript.
 That's it.

 Also, why Rich Harris make Svelte like this?
 Because he works as visual journalism programmer.

 In journalism world, you have a tight deadline, you need to [build and deliver rich interactive application as soon as possible](https://www.youtube.com/watch?v=uMyvt9KfpFk).
 By using Svelte, this means that you just need tools that by syntax is your own home or nature as web programmer like HTML, CSS, and Javascript without any steep learning curve like ReactJS.

 ## Vibes